infrapot/hykube/README.md

     OS -- Observe changes --> DS;
 ```

 The reason for having this automatic loop is to be able to react to dynamically changing environment.
-But is it always a case?
+If a lost machine is detected, and it's determined pods are no longer available, the cluster tries to restore automatically to its desired state.

+Within complex k8s configurations, watching mechanism on endpoints requires highest amount of resources, as [shown by OpenAI](https://openai.com/index/scaling-kubernetes-to-7500-nodes/).

+Is it always necessary to follow this logic?
 A user do not expect having its load balancer in AWS spontaneously disappear from the infrastructure.
-The infrastructure is already abstracted and handles cases where underlying hardware malfunctions.
+The infrastructure is already abstracted and handles cases where underlying hardware malfunctions and Disaster Recovery failover plans may be more complicated than just this simple loop.

 Because of that, it's visible that more control is needed.